-Measuring system spin-orbit angles via the Rossiter-McLaughlin effect to probe misalignment mechanisms and evolutionary histories.
+Measuring the spin-orbit angles of short-period giant planets via the Rossiter-McLaughlin effect to infer their evolutionary history or intrinsic properties.

-Developing a New Frontiers mission concept for an orbiting spacecraft at Saturn's moon, Titan, as part of NASA's PSSS program.
+A novel mission concept for an orbiting spacecraft at Saturn's moon, Titan, and a summary of science overlaps to NASA's upcoming HWO flagship mission, as part of a community working group.

 Constraining the evolution of AGN density, luminosity, and spectral type as a function of redshift.